-Manage water resources for Bainbridge Island for present and future generations, recognizing that the Island's finite groundwater resources [aquifers] are the sole source of our water supply.
+Manage water resources for Bainbridge Island for the present and the future generations, recognizing that the Island's finite groundwater resources [aquifers] are the sole source of our residents' water supply and are critical perennial sources for our surface waters and the ecosystems they support.

-As part of long-range land use planning, consider the impacts of future development to the quality and quantity of groundwater that will be available to future Islanders and to the natural environment.
-To that end, strive for sustainable groundwater withdrawal, conserve aquifer recharge, guard against seawater intrusion and prevent adverse impacts to ground water quality from surface pollution.
+As part of long-range land use planning, consider the impacts of future development to the quality and quantity of groundwater water that will be available to future Islanders and to the natural environment.
+To that end, strive for Maintain sustainable groundwater withdrawal, conserve protect aquifer recharge areas, guard against seawater intrusion and prevent adverse impacts to-ground water quality from surface pollution.